Scarabaeus1031/NEXAH/ARCHITECTURE/SYSTEM_STATE.md

 ✔ ridge extraction (channels)
 ✔ directional flow field
 ✔ topology extraction (nodes, cycles)
+✔ energy-based interpretation
 ✔ attractor detection

 ---

 ## Key Result

-> The system is represented as a **continuous dynamical field with geometry and topology**
+> The system is reconstructed as a **continuous dynamical field with geometry and topology**

 ---